 The Northern Ireland Department for Employment and Learning (DELNI) provides advice to non-national clients who wish to have their qualifications checked.
 See Are your country's qualifications recognised in the UK? for further details.

-In July 2005, it published, 'Qualifications can cross boundaries – a rough guide to comparing qualifications in the UK and Ireland'.
+The fourth edition of the leaflet entitled 'Qualifications can cross boundaries – a rough guide to comparing qualifications in the UK and Ireland' was published by QQI in 2013.
 The leaflet is a ready reckoner for employers, learners and other interested parties, designed to enable broad comparisons to be drawn between qualifications and their levels In Ireland and Northern Ireland.
+The leaflet is available to download at www.qualrec.ie/uk.html

 - General Certificate of Secondary Education (GCSE)